First eigenvalue estimates on complete balanced Hermitian manifolds: Introduction

-In the context of K\"ahler geometry, several analogous first eigenvalue estimates have been established, reflecting the interplay between the complex structure and the Riemannian metric.
-On a complete K\"ahler manifold $(M,g)$ of complex dimension $n$, Futaki \cite{Fut88} showed that $\lambda_1 \geq 2(n+1)$ when the holomorphic Ricci curvature satisfies $Ric(g) \geq (n+1)g$.
-More recently, Chu--Wang--Zhang \cite{CWZ25} proved a rigidity result: if in addition $\lambda_1 = 2(n+1)$ and the holomorphic bisectional curvature is positive, then $(M,g)$ is isometric to $(\mathbb{C}\mathbb{P}^n,\omega_{FS})$.
-In 2025, Wang--Yang \cite{WY25+} established the first eigenvalue lower bound that $\lambda_1\geq\frac{320(n-1)+576}{81(n-1)+144}$ if the holomorphic sectional curvature satisfies $\mathrm{HSC}\geq2$ through a new Bochner--Kodaira type identity specifically developed for holomorphic sectional curvature.
-For earlier foundational works concerning first eigenvalue estimates using holomorphic Ricci curvature or holomorphic bisectional curvature on K\"ahler manifolds, we refer to \cite{LW05}, \cite{Liu14}, \cite{Mun09}, \cite{Mun10}, \cite{TY12}, and the references therein.
+In K\"ahler geometry, several first eigenvalue estimates have been established, reflecting the interplay between the complex structure and the Riemannian metric.
+For a complete K\"ahler manifold $(M,g)$ of complex dimension $n$, Futaki \cite{Fut88} showed that $\lambda_1 \ge 2(n+1)$ when the holomorphic Ricci curvature satisfies $Ric(g) \ge (n+1)g$.
+Some early foundational results can be found, for instance, in \cite{LW05,Liu14,Mun09,Mun10,TY12}.
+More recently, Chu--Wang--Zhang \cite{CWZ25} proved a rigidity result: if in addition $\lambda_1 = 2(n+1)$ and the holomorphic bisectional curvature is positive, then $(M,g)$ is isometric to $(\mathbb{C}\mathbb{P}^n, \omega_{FS})$.
+In 2025, Wang--Yang \cite{WY25+} obtained a lower bound

-Motivated by these classical results, it is natural to ask whether similar eigenvalue estimates hold in the setting of complete Hermitian manifolds, where additional geometric structures, such as Hermitian connections and torsions, play a fundamental role.